yingCMU/traffic_sign_classifier/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
+[image1]: ./outputs/train_data_dist.png "Train Distribution"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
+[image2]: ./outputs/original.jpg "Original"
-[image3]: ./examples/random_noise.jpg "Random Noise"
+[image3]: ./outputs/gray_normalized.png "Normalized Gray"
 [image4]: ./examples/placeholder.png "Traffic Sign 1"
 [image5]: ./examples/placeholder.png "Traffic Sign 2"
 [image6]: ./examples/placeholder.png "Traffic Sign 3"
 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](./Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration